 GIA Partners Listed by thegentlemen Ransomware Group

 On June 22, 2026, GIA Partners, LLC appeared on the leak site of the ransomware group known as thegentlemen.
-The New York-based registered investment advisor, which manages more than $1 billion in client assets, had internal files exfiltrated during a ransomware attack.
-While the exact number of individuals whose information was exposed remains unknown, anyone whose financial, personal, or contact records were stored by the firm may now be at risk.
+The New York-based registered investment advisor, which manages more than $1 billion in client assets, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of individuals whose information may have been exposed remains unknown, anyone whose financial, personal, or contact records were stored by the firm may now be at risk.

 Public reporting indicates thegentlemen posted a notice on its leak site listing GIA Partners as a victim.
 The data taken includes internal files; no further specifics on the volume or exact contents have been disclosed by the firm or the attackers.
 The incident follows the typical ransomware pattern of encryption followed by threats to publish stolen data if demands are not met.
 As of the publication date, GIA Partners had not issued a public statement confirming the breach or detailing what records were involved.